Amazon Warehousing and Distribution (AWD)

 Set your order schedule from supplier to AWD to either As Needed or Fixed (i.e., Monthly), depending on your preference for how often you wish to place POs and how much inventory you want to store at AWD.
 Of course you can set your AWD warehouse buffer stock (min) or max stock per this tutorial just as you would with any other 3PL.

-All FBA shipments created from AWD (ASDN) will be automatically reconciled as a one-time shipment.
+- All FBA shipments created from AWD (ASDN) will be automatically reconciled as a one-time shipments.
 The system will display these as inbound on your Forecast Inventory Timeline with a 20 day inbound lead time (worst case scenario).
 But as soon as FBA scans the barcode on the FBA shipment it will display as being checked in "tomorrow" until all units are checked in.

 - STAR shipments are the inventory from your supplier to AWD (not FBA).
 These will also be found on the AMZ Shipments page.
 They will not yet be auto-reconciled.
 You must manually reconcile STAR shipments (either to POs, to WOs, or as One Time) the exact same way you have always reconciled non-AWD FBA shipments going direct to Amazon.